Neighborhood Anti-Crime Camera Network Helps In Pleasanton Porch Pirate Bust

 WATCH: CBSN Bay Area – 24/7 Digital News Channel from KPIX 5

-When the suspects driving the Audi in those video clips rolled into Laguna Oaks, they probably had no idea they were being watched every step of the way, right up to the porch, and right out of the neighborhood.
+When the suspects driving the Audi in those video clips rolled into main entrance to Laguna Oaks, they probably had no idea they were being watched every step of the way, right up to the porch, and right out of the neighborhood.

 According to Pleasanton Police, the driver of that car was 26-year-old Hayward resident Vyacheslav Sey.
 The passenger was identified as 35-year-old Tracy resident Maria Cisneros.